mhaugrud/msumcspy/_sources/Functions/Functionsthatreturnvalues.rst

     print(max(7, 11))
     print(max(4, 1, 17, 2, 12))
     print(max(3 * 11, 5 ** 3, 512 - 9, 1024 ** 0))
+    # what is very different about the parameters for the max function?
+    #

 ``max`` can be sent any number of arguments, separated by commas, and will return the maximum value sent.
 The arguments can be either simple values or